Onmyōdō: Onmyōji

 (陰陽師, Onmyōji) was one of the classifications of civil servants belonging to the Bureau of Onmyō in ancient Japan's ritsuryo system.
 People with this title were professional practitioners of Onmyōdō.

 Onmyōji were specialists in magic and divination.
 Their court responsibilities ranged from tasks such as keeping track of the calendar, to mystical duties such as divination and protection of the capital from evil spirits.
 They could divine auspicious or harmful influences in the earth, and were instrumental in the moving of capitals.
 It is said that an onmyōji could also summon and control shikigami.
 During the Heian period the nobility organized their lives around practices recommended by onmyōji.
 The practice of "lucky and unlucky directions" provides an example.
 Depending on the season, time of day, and other circumstances, a particular direction might be bad luck for an individual.
 If one's house was located in that direction, such an individual was advised not to go back directly to his house but had to "change direction" (katatagae), by going in a different direction and lodging there.
 Such a person would not dare to go in the forbidden direction, but stayed where they were, even if that resulted in absence from the court, or passing up invitations from influential people.

 Famous onmyōji include Kamo no Yasunori and Abe no Seimei (921–1005).
 After Seimei's death, the Emperor Ichijō had a shrine erected at his home in Kyoto.

 Onmyōji had political clout during the Heian period, but in later times when the imperial court fell into decline, their state patronage was lost completely.
 In modern-day Japan, onmyōji are defined as a type of priest, and although there are many who claim to be mediums and spiritualists, the onmyōji continues to be a hallmark occult figure.

 Later history

 Onmyōdō was officially abolished in 1870 by the Tensha Shinto Prohibition Ordinance, but it was permitted again after the propagation of religious freedom and the abolition of State Shinto in 1945.
-A new organization for Tensha Tsuchimikado Shinto (天社土御門神道), considered the modern form of Onmyōdō, was established in 1954.
+A new organization for Tensha Tsuchimikado Shinto, considered the modern form of Onmyōdō, was established in 1954.
 As of 2023, the head was Yoshihito Fujita.